HHChuang/trajAnalysis/README.md

      <div style='float: center'>
         <img style='width: 400px' src="./fig/traj.png"></img>
     </div>
-    In Singleton's `ProgDyn` progam, the trajectory starts from a transition state and then ends at a local minimum, after that it goes back to the transition state to search the other local minimum.
-Thus, the structure of trajectory is

-    > TS &rarr; Min1 &rarr; TS &rarr; Min2

 - **Three user-defined criteria (defR.dat, defProd1.dat and defProd2.dat)**
   - Format of def*.dat